aaronbloomfield/nws/hws/dnsspoof/index.md

 root@gateway:/#
 ```

-*outer3* is also configured to return a (malicious) web page when it is queried via mail.example.com
+*outer1* is configured to return a (malicious) web page when it is queried via mail.example.com.
+If mail.example.com yields an IP address the same as *outer1* (i.e., 192.168.100.101), the following will be the result:

 ```
 root@inner:/# lynx --dump --nolist mail.example.com